OmarAglan/Baheer/README.md

 - Customize theme settings in the App component
 - Extend navigation in the Navbar component
 - Add new routes in the Routes component

+## Changelog

+For a detailed list of changes and version history, please refer to the [CHANGELOG.md](CHANGELOG.md) file.

 ## License